-F. VACATIONS, HOLIDAYS, AND ABSENCE
+VACATIONS, HOLIDAYS, AND ABSENCE

 The program will operate on the schedule of the various facilities.
 The student will not be eligible for vacation during a rotation.
 Students may be required to work holidays or weekends, at the discretion of the facility.
-One week off is scheduled between December 25th and January 1st.
+One week off is scheduled between ~December 25th and January 1st at discretion of the work-site.